-The purpose of evaluation
+The purpose of the evaluation

 Understanding the significance of evaluation

 Collecting information for the evaluation process should not be dismissed and needs to be conducted carefully and appropriately.
-The amount of information depends on each event in terms of size, scale, participants etc. However, the amount of information will exceed one's expectations even if it is such a small event where there is no formal research conducted.
+The amount of information depends on each event in terms of size, scale, participants, etc. However, the amount of information will exceed one's expectations even if it is such a small event where there is no formal research conducted.
 The collected sources of information should be well-analyzed, or else the analysis would be subjectively done, i.e. based on someone's opinion.
-The analysis, of course, turns out to invalid and worthless.
+The analysis, of course, turns out to be invalid and worthless.

-Evaluation process, in general, has placed an emphasis on two prime issues:
+The Evaluation process, in general, has placed an emphasis on two prime issues:

-- Did the event meet its objective? and
+1. Did the event meet its objective?

-- What can be improved for the next edition, if there is one?
+2. What can be improved for the next edition, if there is one?

 When it comes to organizing events, identifying the core objectives is highly crucial because it helps event organizers and coordinators to focus on what should be done to reach the objectives.
-Event objectives also play a vital role in assuring stakeholders the event's effectiveness.
+Event objectives also play a vital role in assuring stakeholders of the event's effectiveness.
 Overall, stakeholders want to make sure that event organizers and coordinators really put the money to work by spending it effectively and wisely.

 After the process of collecting all of the essential information, what is best and what is worst are sorted out.
-Therefore, having knowledge of "what is best" and "what is worst" can lead to remedies which can boost up the satisfaction and reduce the dissatisfaction.
+Therefore, having knowledge of "what is best" and "what is worst" can lead to remedies that can boost satisfaction and reduce dissatisfaction.
 As a consequence, it is highly recommended to rank "what is worst" problems, i.e. from "most serious to least serious" or from "most frequently to least frequently".
 The task of ranking is certainly favorable to event organizers and coordinators because they will be able to perceive which problems reoccur several times.
 From that point of view, they could give priority to each problem and try to sort them all out in order of precedence.